Schutzstaffel: Pre-war Germany

 On 17 June 1936, all police forces throughout Germany were united under the purview of Himmler and the SS.
 Himmler and Heydrich thus became two of the most powerful men in the country's administration.
 Police and intelligence forces brought under their administrative control included the SD, Gestapo, Kriminalpolizei (Kripo; criminal investigative police), and Ordnungspolizei (Orpo; regular uniformed police).
 In his capacity as police chief, Himmler was nominally subordinate to Interior Minister Wilhelm Frick.
 In practice, since the SS answered only to Hitler, the de facto merger of the SS and the police made the police independent of Frick's control.
 In September 1939, the security and police agencies, including the Sicherheitspolizei (SiPo; security police) and SD (but not the Orpo), were consolidated into the Reich Security Main Office (RSHA), headed by Heydrich.
 This further increased the collective authority of the SS.

-During Kristallnacht (9–10 November 1938), SS security services clandestinely coordinated violence against Jews as the SS, Gestapo, SD, Kripo, SiPo, and regular police did what they could to ensure that while Jewish synagogues and community centers were destroyed, Jewish-owned businesses and housing remained intact so that they could later be seized.
-In the end, thousands of Jewish businesses, homes, and graveyards were vandalized and looted, particularly by members of the SA.
+During Kristallnacht (9–10 November 1938), SS security services clandestinely coordinated violence against Jews as the SS, Gestapo, SD, Kripo, SiPo, and regular police did what they could to ensure that while Jewish synagogues and community centres were destroyed, Jewish-owned businesses and housing remained intact so that they could later be seized.
+In the end, thousands of Jewish businesses, homes, and graveyards were vandalised and looted, particularly by members of the SA.
 Some 500 to 1,000 synagogues were destroyed, mostly by arson.
 On 11 November, Heydrich reported a death toll of 36 people, but later assessments put the number of deaths at up to two thousand.
 On Hitler's orders, around 30,000 Jewish men were arrested and sent to concentration camps by 16 November.
 As many as 2,500 of these people died in the following months.
 It was at this point that the SS state began in earnest its campaign of terror against political and religious opponents, who they imprisoned without trial or judicial oversight for the sake of "security, re-education, or prevention".